Session title: HoT Learning – The Hierarchy of Teaching & LearningA model to help teachers understand the difference between good and outstanding

 - develop their own Hierarchy of Teaching and Learning model

-- consider the implications of HoT Learning on their teaching, the observation system and project work.
+- set out the implications of HoT Learning on their teaching, the observation system and project work.

 What the delegates say